lkosmid/brook/ReadMe.txt

      you will need:

         * A standard install of Visual Studio 7.1, including the C++ development tools and platform SDK.
+MSVC 7.0 or earlier is no good.

         * An installation of the Microsoft DirectX 9 SDK, as detailed above.
           The installer should automatically add the appropriate headers